 You’ll also reduce scratching by placing felt pads under the furniture, keeping pets’ nails trimmed, and avoiding walking on the floors with high heels and athletic cleats.
-Choose soft plastic guides or guides with fabric facing for table, chair, and other furniture legs.
+Choose soft plastic guides or guides with the fabric facing for a table, chair, and other furniture legs.
 It may not seem like an individual wearing high heels or athletic cleats would do a lot of damage to a hardwood floor.
-However, a 125 pound woman wearing high heels may apply as much as 2,000 pounds of pressure per square inch on a floor surface.
+However, a 125-pound woman wearing high heels may apply as much as 2,000 pounds of pressure per square inch on a floor surface.

 If water spills on hardwood flooring, clean it up as soon as possible.
 Avoid using bleaches, harsh cleaners, vinegar, and detergents with high pH levels.
-Ideally the humidity level should be between 35 and 55 percent in all hardwood rooms.
+Ideally, the humidity level should be between 35 and 55 percent in all hardwood rooms.
 Humidity indicators are readily available at hardware stores and online retailers.

 It is important to clean laminate flooring on a regular basis.
 You can use a vacuum or dust mop.
 Unlike hardwood flooring, laminate flooring has a protective thick external resin coat, which means that a hard bristle brush or beater bar won’t damage the finish.
 Avoid waxing or polishing the floors and steer clear of harsh chemicals and cleaners.